Warrenton Junction Raid: Rescue

 When Mosby's men attacked, many of the Union horses set loose by Major Steele stampeded toward the camp of a 70-man detachment of the 5th New York Cavalry, which caused some of the New Yorkers' horses to also run off.
 About 40 of the New Yorkers, led by Major John Hammond, quickly rode to the rescue of the West Virginians—arriving right after Mosby collected prisoners from the burning house.

 When Hammond arrived, many of the Rangers were trying to collect horses and discarded weapons.
 Mosby had about 40 prisoners that he was about to take back to Warrenton.
 This time, it was Mosby who was unprepared.
 His Rangers were scattered and he had not designated a second-in-command.
 He did not see the New Yorkers until they were about 250 yards away.
 Unable to rally his troops, he was forced to give up much of what he captured while his men fled in every direction.

 The fight became a running battle with Union cavalry pursuing Mosby's Rangers.
-The 5th New York's Captain Abram H. Krom was shot twice (face and leg) and his horse killed—yet Krom surivied, and continued fighting with his saber.
+The 5th New York's Captain Abram H. Krom was shot twice (face and leg) and his horse killed—yet Krom survived, and continued fighting with his saber.
 Mosby suffered significant losses, including some of his more-skilled men and 40 horses.
 Some Rangers escaped by crawling to safety or hiding.
 The 1st Vermont Cavalry arrived after the initial fighting and joined the pursuit of Mosby's men.
 More men from the 5th New York Cavalry joined the pursuit after they retrieved their horses.
 Newspaper reports later believed Mosby was wounded, and his best officer and best spy were among the casualties.